SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 #### IPv6

-The OpenStack Network API allows the creation of subnets with either IPv4 or IPv6 address ranges, as indicated by the `ip_version` field.
+The OpenStack Networking API allows the creation of subnets with either IPv4 or IPv6 address ranges, as indicated by the `ip_version` field.
 However, to allow external access to either, the CSP needs to provide projects with externally routable addresses for that IP version.

 While it is possible (and common) for CSPs to provide both IPv4 and IPv6, the increasing scarcity (and cost) of IPv4 address space may at some point become a barrier to entry for new CSPs.